drJabber/django-DefectDojo/docs/content/en/getting_started/architecture.md

 ## Celery Worker

-Tasks like deduplication or the Jira synchonization are performed asynchronously in the background by the [Celery](https://docs.celeryproject.org/en/stable/) Worker.
+Tasks like deduplication or the Jira/OpenProject synchonization are performed asynchronously in the background by the [Celery](https://docs.celeryproject.org/en/stable/) Worker.